The Chinese alphabet

 Pinyin in daily life is very common.
 Here’s a road sign in Suzhou, with the Chinese hanzi characters and the Chinese alphabet signs beneath: 南施街Nán shī Jiē (but there are no tone-marks on the Pinyin on the traffic sign).

 Read about the pronunciation of tones, initials, finals & accents

 Now we understand that “Pinyin” is not real Chinese, nor the real alphabet, we understand that it’s used to show the pronunciations of Chinese characters.
 So if you write in Pinyin to Chinese people, they probably won’t understand what you mean.
 However, the Chinese alphabet is extremely important in modern life in China, mainly in the following aspects:

 - To indicate the pronunciations for Chinese characters so all nation-wide can understand these characters.
 In 1949, 80% of the population was still illiterate.
 So to have Pinyin marked over Chinese characters on the signs, newspapers, etc would help lots of people to understand.

 - To assist in teaching Mandarin.
-Pinyin is widely adopted in primary schools and other adult education textbooks, making it easier for children or formerly illiterate people to continue with self-study after a short period of Pinyin literacy instruction.
-In addition, Pinyin has become a tool for foreigners to learn Mandarin pronunciation.
+The Chinese alphabet is widely adopted in primary schools and other adult education textbooks, making it easier for children or formerly illiterate people to continue with self-study after a short period of Pinyin literacy instruction.
+In addition, the Chinese alphabet has become a tool for foreigners to learn Mandarin pronunciation.

 - Used for the sorting of dictionaries and dictionaries, and the indexing of books and scholarly works.

-- The spelling of Chinese geographical or personal names in Pinyin has become the most common way to transcribe them in English.
+- The spelling of Chinese geographical or personal names using the Chinese alphabet has become the most common way to transcribe them in English.

 - Pinyin has also become the dominant method for entering Chinese text into computers, phones, and other digital products.